Necrotic Radiation: Does 100 Volts Really Leave Our Bodies When We Die?

 These energetic bursts, or death flashes, are said to be visible blasts of light.
 Richard writes, "it has been estimated that in the case of a human being this death flash can momentarily exceed 100 volts."
 He adds, "there is some scientific acceptability to the idea of necrotic radiation and the omission [sic] of electrical charges from living people."

-These claims, seemingly routed in science, sound very impressive.
+These claims, seemingly rooted in science, sound very impressive.
 For anyone with an interest in ghosts and the paranormal the concept of necrotic radiation might be the much-sought-after explanation for things that go bump in the night, but which scientists have recorded these death flashes and who made the estimate that 100 volts of radiation leaves the body at the moment of death?

 Sadly, it seems there isn't any evidence to back up these claims, or any references to support their scientific acceptance.